OpenSLO/OpenSLO/README.md

   A condition can be defined inline or can refer to external Alert condition defined in this case the following are required:
   - **conditionRef** _string_: this is the name of the Alert condition
 - **notificationTargets\[ \]** _Alert Notification Target_, required field.
-  A condition can be defined inline or can refer to an [AlertNotificationTarget](#alertnotificationtarget) object, in which case the following are required:
+  A notification target can be defined inline or can refer to an [AlertNotificationTarget](#alertnotificationtarget) object, in which case the following are required:
   - **targetRef** _string_: this is the name of the AlertNotificationTarget